 All of these will help you get your product/services to the right audience in some way or the other.
 Regardless of which technique you use, the key to success is in understanding your customers better than your competitors, and also understanding your key competitors’ mindset, strategy, and tactics.

 Knowing which is the right technique (or a combination of such techniques) for your organization depends on how good understanding you have about the pain points of your organization, especially within marketing and sales.
 The resources you have at your disposal will also determine how in-depth your research will be.
 It also helps to assess the winning factors of your company’s value proposition.
 Insights, of course, are key to any market intelligence technique, so a well-functioning and effective market intelligence program is vital.
-Alternatively, a market and competitive intelligence software, or a tool like Contify could work wonders for your organization by aggregating and delivering actionable insights to all the key stakeholders in your organization with relatively less effort than the manual gathering of market intelligence.
+Alternatively, a market and competitive intelligence tool, or software like Contify could work wonders for your organization by aggregating and delivering actionable insights to all the key stakeholders in your organization with relatively less effort than the manual gathering of market intelligence.

 Market intelligence techniques help organizations envision strategies around the best course of action to take, depending on their position in the market.
 Using the insights gained from such techniques effectively, organizations can understand the competition and the market as a whole, avert mistakes, penetrate a market successfully, make investments or acquisitions with confidence, identify customers' needs, determine market segmentation, build and improve their brand, reach their target audiences and finally increase profitability.
 The right market intelligence technique along with the right tools are thus obligatory for the company to achieve all of its objectives, including reaching the right target audience.